patrick-rotter/SLM_Maintenance_Monitor/README.md

 #### 2. Running the application

 ###### 2.1 Backend
-<br>Open the java project that is located in the directory /server.
+Open the java project that is located in the directory /server.
 After maven downloads the necessary dependencies the maven SLM-options are available and can be used.
 To run the server execute the maven option "install" and then run the application.
 <br>Default port: 8080

 ###### 2.2 Frontend